-- formal and informal praise to an individual - celebrating praise of an individual with the whole class

-- celebrating praise of an individual with the whole school in achievement assembly awarding 'star of the week' for academic achievement and 'sparkly blue' for positive behaviour across all aspects of school life - sharing good behaviour with parents & carers - sharing good behaviour with the Headteacher - 'Linton Pounds' to spend at the 'Linton Pound Shop' - a seat at 'Top Table' for good manners - · unconditional regard is given daily to all children.
+- formal and informal praise to an individual - celebrating praise of an individual with the whole class - celebrating praise of an individual with the whole school in achievement assembly awarding 'star of the week' for academic achievement and recognition for positive behaviour across all aspects of school life - sharing good behaviour with parents & carers - sharing good behaviour with the Headteacher - 'Dojo Points' and associated rewards - unconditional regard is given daily to all children. - access to Golden Time at the end of the week with activities scaled in correlation to % positive behaviour.

-Sanctions and Consequences
+Sanctions and Consequence